Remithium/Remithium/README.md

 ### Hi there, I'm Remithium 👋

 - 🔭 I’m currently working on [Head First C#, 4e](https://github.com/head-first-csharp/fourth-edition).
-- 🌱 I’m currently learning Coding Fundamentals using C#, Basic Math, Blender and Unity.
+- 🌱 I’m currently learning C#, Basic Math, Blender and Unity.

 <!--
 **Remithium/Remithium** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.